-Note 9 - Retirement Plan
+Note 8 - Retirement Plan

 The Authority provides all full-time employees retirement benefits through participation in the Tulsa County Employees' Retirement System (the System), a contributory defined benefit plan.
-Information presented is for the year ending December 31, 2009.
-Full-time employees of the Authority, along with other employees of the County and certain related agencies participate in this plan.
+Information presented is for the year ended December 31, 2010.
+Full-time employees of the Authority, along with other employees of the County and certain related agencies, participate in this plan.
 Employees may qualify for the "Rule of 80" retirement if their age in years and months added to their years and months of participation in the System equal the sum of 80 years or more.
-The benefit percentage becomes 12.5% after five years of credited service which increases up to 50% through 20 years of credited service.
-Beyond 20 years, there is a 1.5% increase in the percentage rate for each additional year.
+For eligible employees who are not vested as of June 30, 2010, the benefit percentage is 10.0% after five years of credited service which increases up to 50% through 20 years of credited service.
+Beyond 20 years, there is a 1.5% increase in the percentage is 12.5% after five years of credited service which increases up to 50% through 20 years, there is a 1.5% increase in the percentage rate for each additional year.
+For eligible employees who are vested as of June 30, 2010, the different five years of credited service which increases in the percentage is 12.5% after five years of credited service which increases up to 50% through 20 years, there is a 1.5% increase in the percentage rate for each additional year.
+For eligible employees who are vested as of June 30, 2010, the benefit percentage is 12.5% after five years of credited service which increases up to 50% through 20 years, there is a 1.5% increase in the percentage rate for each additional year.

-Each participating employee contributed one dollar to the retirement plan during the year ended December 31, 2009.
-The total annual contribution required by the Authority is actuarially determined and amounted to \$429,238 for the year ended December 31, 2009.
+Each participating employee contributed .05% of their base salary and \$1 to the retirement plan during the years ended December 31, 2010 and 2009, respectively.
+The total annual contribution required by the Authority is actuarially determined and amounted to \$400,030 and \$429,238 for the years ended December 31, 2010 and 2009, respectively.
 It is the Authority's policy to provide for and to fund this expense.
-The Authority's covered payroll for the year ended December 31, 2009, was
+The Authority's covered payroll for the years ended December 31, 2010 and 2009 was

-\$1,718,758 and total payroll for all employees was \$7,228,465.
-The Authority's contribution for the year ended December 31, 2009, represented 3% of total contributions required of all participating entities for 2009, the most recent information available.
+\$1,488,365 and \$1,718,758, respectively, and total payroll for all employees was \$6,763,482 and \$7,228,465, respectively.
+The Authority's contribution for the year ended December 31, 2010, represented 3% of total contributions required of all participating entities for 2010, the most recent information available.

-Historical information showing the System's progress in accumulating sufficient assets to pay benefits when due is presented with the Tulsa County's June 30, 2009, comprehensive annual financial report.
+Historical information showing the System's progress in accumulating sufficient assets to pay benefits when due is presented with the Tulsa County's June 30, 2010, comprehensive annual financial report.

-During fiscal 2009, and as of December 31, 2009, the System held no securities issued by the County or other related parties.
+During 2010, and as of December 31, 2010, the System held no securities issued by the County or other related parties.